antmd/MailPluginManager/README.markdown

 #### Common Pieces

 * Add complete error handling.
+Test values and buttons.
 * Add real version information to the uuids file for system, mail and message.
 * *Would be nice*
 * Change the MailBundle class to cache the list of mail plugins so that there is no need to rehit for update info.